A new generation of reduction methods for networks of neurons with complex dynamic phenotypes

 \section{Introduction}

 For decades, theoretical neuroscientists have been using mean-field theory to reduce the description of neural circuits composed of many interacting neurons to a low-dimensional system that describes the macroscopic dynamical states of the network.
-Different techniques have been employed in recent years based on approximations of the underlying network dynamics \cite{augustin2017low,schwalger2017towards,diVolo,Nicola,di2021optimal}.
-This approach is quite powerful as it generates a reduced picture of the neural population that can be used to study how brain functions arise from the collective behaviour of spiking neurons.
-Recently, an exact reduction method based on the Ott Antonssen ansatsz \cite{ott2008low} allows to derive exact mean-field equations for heterogenaous and globally coupled networks of quadratic integrate-and-fire (QIF) neurons \cite{Montbrio} .
-This methodology has been employed to study networks with electrical synapses \cite{montbrio2020exact}, delays \cite{pazo2016quasiperiodic}, working memory \cite{taher2020exact}, to analitically estimate cross-frequency-couplings \cite{dumont2019macroscopic} and recently to study brain activity at the whole brain level \cite{gerster2021patient}.
-Moreover, a recent work shows that it is possible to derive mean field equations also for sparse networks in presence of noise \cite{goldobin2021reduction}.
+This mean-field approach is quite powerful as it generates a reduced picture of the neural population that can be used to study how brain functions arise from the collective behaviour of spiking neurons.
+Moreover, these mean field models are today largely employed as a building block to construct large-scale models of the brain \cite{sanz2013virtual} and studying cognitive process \cite{mejias2022mechanisms}.Different techniques have been employed in recent years based on approximations of the underlying network dynamics \cite{augustin2017low,schwalger2017towards,diVolo,Nicola,di2021optimal}.
+Recently, an exact reduction method based on the Ott Antonssen ansatsz \cite{ott2008low} has been introduced that allows to derive exact mean-field equations for heterogeneous and globally coupled networks of quadratic integrate-and-fire (QIF) neurons \cite{Montbrio}.
+This methodology has been employed to study networks with electrical synapses \cite{montbrio2020exact}, delays \cite{pazo2016quasiperiodic}, working memory \cite{taher2020exact}, to analytically estimate cross-frequency-couplings \cite{dumont2019macroscopic} and recently to study brain activity at the whole brain level \cite{gerster2021patient}.
+Moreover, recent work shows that it is possible to derive mean field equations also for sparse networks in presence of noise \cite{goldobin2021reduction}.